 Summary

-Differentiating bacterial or viral etiology of febrile illness on initial presentation is challenging.
-Hence, suspected bacterial etiology paired with clinical uncertainty results in high Watch antibiotic use, particularly in the very young and in patients with severe viral disease.
+Differentiating bacterial or viral aetiology of febrile illness on initial presentation is challenging.
+Hence, suspected bacterial aaetiology paired with clinical uncertainty results in high Watch antibiotic use, particularly in the very young and in patients with severe viral disease.

 Abstract